 The late Charles (Junior) McDaid.

-Affectionately known as Junior, Mr McDaid was a well-known former driving instructor and prominent member of the local greyhound racing fraternity.
+Mr McDaid was a well-known former driving instructor and prominent member of the local greyhound racing fraternity.
 He also served as an elected representative.

 On passing his 11-Plus while attending Christian Brothers Primary School, Mr McDaid went to attend St Columb's College, leaving there at the age of 14 to take up employment as a 'cattle walloper.'